jaken92/jaken92/README.md

 My name is Petter Jakobsson.
 I´m 30 years old.

 Currently studying Webdevelopment at Yrgo.
-Lokking for a place to do my LiA, November 2023 - June 2024.
+Looking for a place to do my LiA, November 2023 - June 2024.

 Contact: Jaaakeeen@gmail.com